joshua-jebadurai/vertical-scaling-colyseus/README.md

 `./docker-build.sh`

 ##### SSL
-Using load-balancer and pointing A records to that ip-address is the recommended way.
+Using load-balancer with SSL and pointing A records to that ip-address is the recommended way.

 Optionally, modify the `haproxy/haproxy.cfg` to redirect all 80 port traffic to 443 port
 ```